elesiuta/backupy/README.md

   -p, --posix  Force posix style paths on non-posix operating systems -k, --save   Save configuration to <source>/.backupy/config.json -l, --load   Load configuration from <source>/.backupy/config.json

+BackuPy is a simple backup program in python with an emphasis on data integrity and transparent behaviour - https://github.com/elesiuta/backupy

+BackuPy comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions.
+See the GNU General Public Licence for details.
 ```
 ## [Extra Configuration Options](#extra-configuration-options)
 - Some options can only be set from the `config.json` file (all options and defaults are in `backupy/config.py`)